nahid18/tweetzotero/README.md

 conda create --name tweetzotero --file requirements.txt -y conda activate tweetzotero
 ```
-**Now, paste all 4 twitter keys to the `keys.py` file.**
+**Now, paste all 4 twitter keys to the `keys.py` file.**<br/>
 After that, you can run the script like below.

 Usage
 ----

-Once you have completed everything above, here's how you can run the script.
+Once you have completed everything above, here's how you can run the script:
 ```sh
 python tweetzotero.py -i <dewey-csv-file-path>
 ```